wangxf2000/masterclass/ranger-atlas/README.md

   - Ambari shows `The cluster is not started yet (InvalidACL); will retry`
   - Regenrate keytabs via Ambari and restart services.
 See [here](https://community.hortonworks.com/articles/125751/iop-v-425-to-hdp-v-26x-hsi-start-fails-with-error.html) for more info

+- Zeppelin complains of `Prefix not found.`?
+  - Zeppelin service was not restarted after enabled Interactive Hive.
+Restart Zeppelin via Ambari